Adversarial Hubness in Multi-Modal Retrieval: Ethical Considerations

 \section{Ethical Considerations}

-While our work investigates the vulnerability of multi-modal retrieval systems to adversarial hubs, our primary goal is to raise awareness within the community about these threats and to inspire the development of effective defenses against adversarial hubs.
+While our work investigates the vulnerability of multi-modal retrieval systems to adversarial hubs, our primary goal is to raise awareness of these threats and to inspire the development of effective defenses against adversarial hubs.